Baytown Industrial Accident Attorneys

 At Arnold & Itkin, we take pride in investigating and preparing personal injury cases with the resources required for victory.
 We build strong cases that have frequently resulted in settlements being reached before trial.
 However, if cases do go to trial, we will relentlessly fight for as long as it takes to hold the company responsible for neglect.
 Turn to lawyers who have faced and beaten companies like this before.

 If you or someone you know has been injured due to the neglect of another party, contact our Texas industrial accident attorneys today at (888) 493-1629.
-Our consultation is free, and we will help you explore your best options.
+A consultation is free, and we will help you explore your options.

 Arnold & Itkin in the News